divyeshkakadiya-inventyv/Training/rust/readme.md

 The `frequency-task` is a module of rust to use calculate frequency and putting it into the string task.

+## Table-task-with-js

+The "Table-task-with-js" module utilizes Node functionalities to create tables and demonstrates the practical use of wasm-pack at a high level.

+## Grpc-task-server

+The "Grpc-task-server" provides a high-level overview of how the gRPC protocol operates within the Axum framework.

 ## Usage

 Clone the repository and run each Rust program separately using the following commands: